Kaaviya Thalaivan (2014 film): Plot

 Inside the jail, Kali meets other people involved in the freedom movement and encouraged by them, he agrees to do stage plays on that topic.
 Meanwhile, Gomathi falls in love with Vadivu and pesters her to marry him.
 Meanwhile, her mother makes arrangements to make her the mistress of a Jamin king.
 Distressed Vadivu leaves the troupe and waits for a call from Kali to join his "Bharatha Gana Sabha", in which he stages plays based on the freedom movement, due to which he frequently goes to jail.
 Meanwhile, the audience becomes interested in Kali's plays rather than Gomathi's epic plays.
 Vadivu gets a call after so much persuasion for which she was waiting and joins there eagerly.
 She expresses her love, and it is lately accepted by Kali.
 Gomathi's life changes, and he turns from a rich man to a poor man.
 Kali is informed about Gomathi's situation.
 Therefore, he approaches Gomathi and asks him to join his troupe and offers him the "Rajapart" role with fondness, to which Gomathi agrees.
 They get ready to stage a play on Bhagat Singh, for which the British announce a shooting warrant.
 However, a brave Kali performs on stage, but when the play ends, the police come and chaos starts.
 The troupe people ask Gomathi, Kali, and Vadivu to escape.
 Police follow them, Kali goes alone, and Vadivu and Gomathi escape together inside a forest.
 A gun sound is heard, and Gomathi leaves back Vadivu to go and see what it was.
 He meets Kali, who is safe.
-Kali tells a plan to meet tomorrow morning.
-While he leaves, he is shot by none other than Gomathi.
+Kali tells a plan to meet the next morning.
+While he leaves, he is shot by Gomathi.

 Kali is shocked and asks why he did this to his brother.
 Gomathi vents out his anger for the first time to Kali saying that Kali snatched the "Rajapart" role of Soorapadman, his love interest Vadivu, regained his "Rajapart" status when he fell ill and states that he is now poor because of the increased popularity of Kali's plays.
 Kali says that he knows it was Gomathi who told Swami about his frequent visits to Rangamma's place, and he also says that he knows the person who made him sent to jail was Gomathi's arrangement, but he took all these as good deeds that his elder brother did for him for positive changes in his life and forgave Gomathi each and every time.
 Gomathi now feels guilty, but Kali asks Gomathi to shoot him to death and fights with Gomathi.
 During the quarrel, the trigger is accidentally pressed, and Kali dies.
-In the last rites ceremony, when everyone is mourning, Vadivu informs that she is pregnant with Kali's child and says that he will be reborn again.
-Gomathi takes the ashes to Varanasi, and while dipping in the Ganges, it is shown that he never comes out of the water.

-The film ends without showing if Gomathi drowns himself to join Kali in heaven.
+In the last rites ceremony, when everyone is mourning, Vadivu says that she is pregnant with Kali's child and says that he will be reborn.
+Gomathi feeling guilty for killing Kali takes his ashes to Varanasi, and while dipping in the Ganges, he drowns himself.